Tahini Chocolate Truffles with Pink Sea Salt

 - In the meantime, melt your chocolate bar.
 First, break it into sections.
 Place the sections in a small microwave-safe bowl.
 Heat the bowl in 30 seconds increments, stopping to stir every 30 seconds until the chocolate is completely melted.

 - Remove the balls from the freezer and set next to the bowl of melted chocolate.
 Use a fork to dip each ball into the chocolate and place them back onto the baking sheet.
-Use your hands to sprinkle a pinch of Morton Coarse Himalayan Pink Salt onto each truffle right after you have dipped it.
+Use your hands to sprinkle a pinch of pink sea salt onto each truffle right after you have dipped it.

 - Chill the chocolate-coated truffles in the freezer for an additional 10 minutes so the chocolate can completely set.